-I've put together a brilliant range of camera kit and accessories to stuff the stockings of the photography lovers in your life, and as a photographer myself I know they're gifts they'll actually want to receive.
-Sadly, I can't say that with the same level of confidence about that new pair of socks from grandma!
+Whether you've hit a blind spot and forgotten to get something for the photographer in your life, or you're looking for something to spend your Christmas cash on, I've put together a brilliant range of camera kit and accessories for photography lovers – and as a photographer myself, these are gifts that I would actually want to receive!
+(Sadly, I can't say that with the same level of confidence about that new pair of socks from grandma!)

 Memory cards